Chapter 17 – Lifeforce

 Ntairow drew a sudden, sharp breath, awake in an instant.
 She sat up abruptly, then immediately rolled over onto her hands and folded legs, her shoulders heaving as she coughed and sputtered uncontrollably.

 Once her body relaxed, she began looking about frantically in confusion.
 Her eyes fell upon Esaax, who was surrounded now by no colors other than the deep blue of his own shed blood.
-She knew instantly what had just transpired.
+She instantly recognized what had just happened.

 Her cry of sorrow rang out for a very, very long moment.

 Meanwhile, Syr could only stare at the scene before him at first.
-He began to draw slowly closer to the two kwazai as Ntairow's cry faded out, still dragging Karo behind him.
+He began to slowly approach the two kwazai as Ntairow's cry faded out, still dragging Karo behind him.
 He finally reached them, and for a moment he just looked down at Esaax through blurred vision.
-Then he turned his sights toward Ntairow, seeing her burying her face in two of her hands while the other two cradled Esaax's head, her whole body shaking as she wept for the lifeless kwazai.
+Then he looked at Ntairow and saw her burying her face in two of her hands while the other two cradled Esaax's head, her whole body shaking as she wept.

 Without really thinking, Syr released his hold on Karo and draped the end of his tail across Ntairow's shoulders.
 She turned to face him, and at first she looked as though she wanted to tell him to go away… but then that expression faded, and she only looked weary and broken.
 Her head sank, and she extended an arm to embrace Syr, and as the minutes passed, the two of them mourned Esaax without a single word.